To feed curiosity and inspire the habits, skills, and dispositions in patrons necessary to learn, create, discover, adapt, and grow.

 - Wireless access is available throughout the Library.

-- T-Bird Texts: Many General Education course text books available for two-hour check out within the Library.
+- T-Bird Texts: Many General Education course textbooks are available for two-hour check out within the Library.